MertBozkurtlar/42_Projects/README.md

 # 42_Projects
-Projects I have done in 42.
+Projects I have done as a student in 42 Istanbul.